newatoms/beta/_private/customers/stby/posts-and-research/partner-interview/interview-questions.md

 For this pitch we interview Thijs de Boer, the partner of Marie de Vos.
 ### Information about Thijs de Boer
+We have no information about Thijs de Boer.

-### Information about Marie de Vos
+### Information about Marie de Vos obtained on stby.eu

-* She is operational manager and design Researcher
+* Marie is operational manager and design Researcher
-* She has responsibility for fieldwork, analysis and delivery
+* Marie has responsibility for fieldwork, analysis and delivery
 * Studied cognitive psychology at Maastricht University
-* Has a MSc. in mediatechnology with her focus here being on ‘creative research which she obtained at Leiden University.
+* Has a MSc. in mediatechnology with the focus on ‘creative research', obtained at Leiden University.
 * She was a intern for 4 months at STBY before graduating
-* Became a full time research assistant until 2012
+* Marie Became a full time research assistant until 2012
-* She is a full time design researcher since 2012
+* Marie is a full time design researcher since 2012

 ## Het Interview (NL)